 "--Dinner."
 That's a mutter, probably Gerard talking to himself.
 "Food, right, I should--Frank, you're sure you don't mind?"

 "I'm sure," Frank assures him.
 "Just give me directions."

-"You're my favorite," Gerard says, with feeling.
+," Gerard says, with feeling.
 "Seriously, if they don't let me have you again next semester I'm going to have to kidnap you or something."

 Frank manfully restrains himself from saying anything about the various ways in which Gerard can have him any time he wants, and writes down the directions Gerard gives him, and hangs up with a stupid grin on his face.

 "His place on the first date, huh?
 Go, Frankie!"

 .
 He hadn't even realized Bob was in the living room.
 "Dude, what are you, a fucking ninja?"

 "Maybe," Bob says placidly, lacing up his sneakers.
 "But if eavesdropping while you're on the phone with your boyfriend isn't cool, just, y'know, say the word."